 For those of you who won't be joining us for the 2020 season, we're sad to see you go.
 You can disconnect your SportsEngine profile membership so you no longer receive mass emails from VCB by following the instructions at https://help.sportsengine.com, then navigate to My Account/Unsubscribe

 If you were registered last year and are age-eligible to play again this year but are not planning to do so this year, we would appreciate it if you would let us know.
 I will be contacting families of eligible unregistered players by phone around Feb 15th unless I've been informed that you are not planning to play this year.
-You can contact the registrar at email@example.com.
+You can contact the registrar at firstname.lastname@example.org.

 In 2022, for the 15U division, we are offering the option for girls to play on all girls teams if they would prefer.
 We aim to offer baseball programming specific to girls in a fun, positive and safe environment.
 We value a sense of belonging, acceptance, friendship, increasing self-esteem, building confidence and a fun atmosphere.
 Our program will leave your player a more talented and resilient athlete, baseball player, and better teammate.

 During registration, female athletes in the 15U division will see a question on the registration form asking if they would like to play on an all-girls team or on a co-ed team.

 Note, if we do not have sufficient number of players who wish to play on an all-girls team, those athletes will be given the option of withdrawing and receiving a full refund of their registration fees or they may switch to a co-ed team.

 This initiative is spearheaded by Kristy Watson.
 She can be reached by email at email@example.com.